brummetj/lost-in-space-and-time/README.md

 now you can run the containerized application with to train data.

-`docker run -it -rm --name lispat_container lispat --path=/path/to/file --train`
+`docker run -it --name lispat_container jbrummet/lispat --path=/path/to/file --train`

 to run a file already in the container please use `./assets/pdfs/test/testfile.pdf or ./assets/pdfs/test/test/*`